sonydata/cdsd-jedha-2025-b03-ML/README.md

-# 🛒 Walmart Sales Forecasting — Linear vs Ridge vs Lasso
+# 🛒 Walmart Sales Forecasting — Supervised Machine Learning (CDSD · Jedha · Bloc 3)

 ## Overview
 This project addresses **weekly sales forecasting** across Walmart stores using linear models with and without regularization.
 The objective is to benchmark **Linear Regression**, **Ridge (L2)**, and **Lasso (L1)** in terms of predictive performance, stability, and feature interpretability.